dashevo/node.js-engineer-code-challenge/README.md

 > Code challenge for Dash Core Team candidates

-The goal of this challenge is to create a browser application which receives, validates and displays data from a user.
+The goal of this challenge is to create a browser application which receives, validates and displays data from users.

 Since it takes a while, we've prepared [the application skeleton](application) for you.
 It's not really a browser application, but we'll pretend that it is. ;)

 In the provided skeleton, you should implement just two actions:
-  1. [Store action](application/actions/storeActionFactory.js), which should validate and persist [sample data](application/data.json) in external service(s)
+  1. [Store action](application/actions/storeActionFactory.js), which should validate and persist [sample user data](application/data.json) in external service(s), to which your application should connect
-  2. [Fetch action](application/actions/fetchActionFactory.js), which should retrieve data and ensure its integrity
+  2. [Fetch action](application/actions/fetchActionFactory.js), which should retrieve this data back and ensure its integrity

 Also, your solution must implement at least one of the following types of external services:
-  1. **Peer-to-peer service** which hypothetically runs on user's hosts.
-Let’s call it "P2P" service.
+  1. **Peer-to-peer service** which hypothetically runs on remote untrusted hosts.
+Let’s call it the "P2P" service.
-     Networking and storage will be cheap for you - **0.0001 DASH per byte**, but you can’t trust this service because a malicious user may spoof (modify) your data.
+     Networking and storage will be cheap for you - **0.0001 DASH per byte** - but you can’t trust this service because a malicious operator may spoof (modify) your data, or a man-in-the-middle attack may occur.
   2. **Self-hosted service** which runs on your server.
-Let’s call it "hosted" service.
+Let’s call it the "hosted" service.
-     Networking and storage will be much more expensive for you - **0.001 DASH per byte**, but the data is located on your server, so you can trust it.
+     Networking and storage will be much more expensive for you - **0.001 DASH per byte** - but the data is located on your server, so you can trust it.

 For communication with your external service(s) we provide two functions